andreas-kupries/aktive/doc/ref/transform_statistics.md

 ---
 ### [↑](#top) <a name='op_column_profile'></a> aktive op column profile

-Syntax: __aktive op column profile__ src [[→ definition](/file?ci=trunk&ln=14&name=etc/transformer/statistics/profile.tcl)]
+Syntax: __aktive op column profile__ src [[→ definition](/file?ci=trunk&ln=77&name=etc/transformer/statistics/by-columns.tcl)]

-Returns image with input columns transformed into a profile.
+Returns image with input columns compressed to a single value, the top profile of the column values.

-Where a profile contains, per column, the distance of the first pixel != 0

-from the top border of the input.

 The result is a single-row image with width and depth of the input.
+The bands of the image are handled independently.

+The __top__ profile of each column is the index of the __first__ row with a __non-zero__ value.
+Or the height of the image, if there are no such in the column.

 |Input|Description|
 |:---|:---|